flaneurette/mysqli.db.class/README.md

 # class.DB
 Minimal PHP database class.

-A minimal and lean PHP database class.
+A minimal and lean PHP mysqli database class.
 256 lines of code.

 Examples of use: